lukeprofits/Monero-Vanity-Wallet/README.md

 monero-vanity-wallet is simple tool to add custom text to the end of your Monero wallet.

-I made it because I didn't see any other projects on GitHub written in Python that do this.

 Why the end and not the beginning?

 Because the first character of a Monero wallet is always a "4", usually followed by a number or an "A".